Skårby Runestones: Skårby 1

 The Skårby 1 runestone contains runic text within a band along the outside of the stone and in two interior sections.
 The stone is 2.6 meters in height and is made of granite.
 The stone is notable for the beast in the center of the inscription, which has been identified as a lion.
 The inscription is classified as being carved in runestone style RAK, which is the oldest style.
-This is the classification for inscriptions where the end of the text bands are straight and there are no attached serpent or beast heads.
+This is the classification for inscriptions where the end of the text bands are straight, and there are no attached serpent or beast heads.
 The inscription is believed to have been carved after the date of the Jelling stones were completed.

 The Skårby 1 runestone is listed as DR 280 in the Rundata catalog.
-A Danish catalog number is used as Scania during the Viking Age was part of the historic area of Denmark.
-The stone was originally located at the Skårby church, but has been moved to the Kulturen museum in Lund.
+A Danish catalog number is used as Scania during the Viking Age, which was part of the historic area of Denmark.
+The stone was originally located at the Skårby church but has been moved to the Kulturen museum in Lund.

 The inscription states that Tumi owned Guðissnapi, which today is the nearby village of Gusnava.